-(1) The Company deferred \$250,000 in Fiscal Years 2015, 2014 and 2013 of Mr. Lavelle's salary into a special deferred compensation account (the "Lavelle Account").
-See further discussion in the non-qualified deferred compensation plan table.

-(2) This column represents the aggregate fair value of stock awards granted to our NEOs.
-The amounts presented do not represent the actual value that will be recognized by the individuals upon issuance.

-(3) This column represents the aggregate fair value of stock options granted to each of our NEOs.
+- (1) The Company deferred \$250,000 in Fiscal Years 2016, 2015 and 2014 of Mr. Lavelle's salary into a special deferred compensation account (the "Lavelle Account").
+See further discussion in the non-qualified deferred compensation plan table. - (2) This column represents the aggregate fair value of stock awards granted to our NEOs.
+The amounts presented do not represent the actual value that will be recognized by the individuals upon issuance. - (3) This column represents the aggregate fair value of stock options granted to each of our NEOs.
 The amounts presented do not represent the actual value that will be recognized by the NEOs upon exercise, as applicable.
-No stock options were granted by the Company during Fiscal 2014 and no option awards were granted to the Chairman and named executive officers during Fiscal 2015.

-(4) Refer to CD&A for a further discussion on the non-equity incentive plan and bonus calculations for the Voxx Chairman and NEOs.

-(5) This column represents the aggregate change in the actuarial present value of employer contributed funds.

-(6) See the All Other Compensation Table below for additional information.

-(7) Compensation amounts for Mr. Geis were converted from Euro to U.S. Dollars using the month end rate as of February 28th of each respective year.

-(8) Mr. Shalam, Chairman of the Board of Voxx is not an executive officer of the Company.
+No stock options were granted by the Company during Fiscal Years 2016 or 2014, and no option awards were granted to the Chairman or Named Executive Officers during Fiscal 2015. - (4) Refer to CD&A for a further discussion on the non-equity incentive plan and bonus calculations for the Voxx Chairman and NEOs. - (5) This column represents the aggregate change in the actuarial present value of employer contributed funds. - (6) See the All Other Compensation Table below for additional information. - (7) Compensation amounts for Mr. Geis were converted from Euro to U.S. Dollars using the month end rate as of February 29th or February 28th of each respective year, as applicable. - (8) Mr. Shalam, Chairman of the Board of Voxx is not an executive officer of the Company. - (9) Mr. Kelley and Mr. Klipsch discontinued their employment relationships with the Company on October 2, 2015 and pursuant to the terms of their respective employment contracts, each were entitled to receive certain payments.